 Many other sensory games in the market focus on the tactile or olfactory aspects without incorporating the various skills which can further cognitively stimulate people with dementia.

-The game was designed and tailored for users' needs through an ethnographic study in Ng Teng Fong Hospital to observe, learn and gain in-depth insight to the activities and tools used by the occupational therapist for patients with dementia.
+The game was designed and tailored for users' needs through an ethnographic study in Ng Teng Fong Hospital to observe, learn and gain in-depth insight to the activities and tools used by the occupational therapist.

 MatchLink allows clients - caregivers, occupational therapists, volunteers, children and youth to engage people with dementia.
-The game was developed for people with dementia but has many potential users ranging from people with nerve problems, children with autism and many others.
+The game has many potential users ranging from people with dementia, nerve problems, children with autism and many others.
 This fun activity can help users grow, engage and promote their cognitive and social skills.